bezrukavyi/products-api/README.md

 Please see documentation from [API Documentation](#api-documentation) section below.
 You can use tokens from the [Tokens examples](#tokens-examples) section below.

+## Authentication

+This section provides JWT tokens for access permissions.
+Use these tokens to authenticate and authorize actions within the system, based on the required access level.

 ### Tokens examples

 #### readWrite